seansusmilch/least-watched/docs/media-processor.md

 - `current` — Number of items processed
 - `total` — Total items to process
 - `currentItem` — Name of the item currently being processed
-- `percentage` — Completion percentage (0–100)
+- `percentage` — Completion percentage (0–100, rounded to integer)
-- `isComplete` — Boolean indicating processing is finished
+- `isComplete` — Boolean indicating processing is finished (only set in Complete phase)

 ### 7.3 Progress Storage

 - Progress is stored in memory only.
 - Progress is not persisted across server restarts.
 - Progress can be polled by the UI via `getProgress()`.
+- Progress is cleared before each new processing run.

 ### 7.4 Progress States